cri-o/cri-o/contrib/cni/README.md

 There are a wide variety of different [CNI][cni] network configurations.
-This directory just contains some example configurations that can be used as the basis for your own configurations (distibutions should package these files in example directories).
+This directory just contains some example configurations that can be used as the basis for your own configurations (distributions should package these files in example directories).

 To use these configurations, place them in `/etc/cni/net.d` (or the directory